Doko Demo Issyo

-Doko Demo Issyo (どこでもいっしょ) (Note: The series is sometimes abbreviated as どこいつ (Doko Itsu).) is a Japanese video game series primarily developed by BeXide and published by Sony Interactive Entertainment.
+Doko Demo Issyo (どこでもいっしょ) (Note: The series is sometimes abbreviated as どこいつ (Doko Itsu).) is a Japanese video game series primarily developed by BeXide Inc. (formerly Bomber eXpress) and published by Sony Interactive Entertainment.
 The first game was released for the PlayStation in 1999.
 In the games, players talk to, feed, photograph, and play minigames with characters.

-Most of the games have only seen release in Japan, where Sony has also used the series character Toro as a mascot for the PlayStation brand.
+Following the first game's commercial success, series character Toro Inoue became the principal identifying character of the wider series, though most of its games have only seen release in Japan.
+Sony would use Toro as a mascot for the PlayStation brand in Japan.
+He has appeared in later games, interactive news services, PlayStation advertising, public events and crossovers with other game franchises.